christiancioffi/CTF_Write-ups/RITSEC_2023/WEB/Pickle Store/README.md

 response=requests.get("https://pickles-web.challenges.ctf.ritsec.club/order",cookies={"order":pickled_base64_string})
 print(response.text)
 ```
 In order to execute a reverse shell a service like *ngrok* can be used.
-In this example I will listen on port <code>9001</code> of my own machine, but, for the server, I will listen on port <code>19945</code> at <code>4.tcp.eu.ngrok.io</code> (*ngrok* will redirect traffic on its port to mine).
+In this example we will listen on port <code>9001</code> of our own machine, but, for the server, we will listen on port <code>19945</code> at <code>4.tcp.eu.ngrok.io</code> (*ngrok* will redirect traffic on its port to ours).
 So:

 ![Listening_Reverse_Shell](https://user-images.githubusercontent.com/66698256/229460262-ab932d54-cd3b-4129-8e6a-0414c33c22e6.png)

-Then I'll execute the exploit:
+Then we'll execute the exploit:

 ![Exploit](https://user-images.githubusercontent.com/66698256/229460307-60e25c2c-305a-493c-a2e4-e2c2553d8721.png)